Greendot programme

 Click on the markers below to see our current Greendot network across the Canterbury region

 We are in the process of setting criteria for self-planted steppingstones to be added to the Te Ara Kākāriki Greenway.
-Once this is complete landowners will be able to register their restoration site and we will have signage available to purchase so your project can be recognised as part of our Greenway linking the mountains to the sea.
+Once this is complete landowners will be able to register their restoration site and we will have signage available to purchase so your project can be recognised as part of our greenway linking the mountains to the sea.

 We know we are not the only ones doing great restoration work in Selwyn and would like to map other restoration projects to show the physical and community connections being made with plants and people across the plains.
-It will also help us identify where the gaps in the Greenway are.
+It will also help us identify where the gaps in the greenway are.